 Other Issues With Artificial Insemination

-Also, be sure to compare costs before you choose a clinic for artificial insemination.
-Prices vary greatly from clinic to clinic, depending on where you live.
+Be sure to compare costs before you choose a clinic for artificial insemination.
+Prices vary greatly from one to another.
 Make sure the estimate includes the costs of hormones and any other drugs you'll need, as well as the fee for sperm washing.
-If you are using donor sperm, remember that there will be an extra fee for each dose of sperm needed.
+If you're using sperm from a donor, remember that there will be an extra fee for each dose you use.
 Ask the clinic in advance which costs could be covered by your insurance.